 - a.
 Once the institution is deemed "ready" to move ahead in the accreditation process, it submits a list of all programs offered at the institution.
 The institution will receive an invoice for the off-site subject specialist review fee. - b.
-The institution submits the curriculum materials, including supporting documentation, for review off-site by subject specialists.
+The institution submits an Educational Offerings Report and the curriculum materials, including supporting documentation, for review off-site by subject specialists.